 The reason for the Ringgit’s poor performance is rather simple.
 Malaysia’s economy, even if not completely reliant on, has a large dependence on the oil and gas industry.

-In fact, the country is the largest producer of palm oil in the world and Petronas, its national oil company, pays around 40% of Malaysia’s federal budget through its taxes.
+In fact, the country is the largest producer of palm oil in the world.
+Petronas, its national oil company, pays around 40% of Malaysia’s federal budget through its taxes.

-The Ringgit can be considered an “oil-based currency”.
+The Ringgit is considered an “oil-based currency”.
 As prices fall below US$50 a barrel, the value of exports decline, Malaysia’s tax-base is weakened, the current account surplus narrows, and the Ringgit underperforms as a result.

 Thailand’s case is a bit more complicated.
-The country suffered a military coup in early 2014, but while this normally would frighten investors and lead to a lower baht, Thailand’s currency has instead been one of Asia’s best performing.
+The country had military coup in early 2014.
+But while this normally would frighten investors and lead to a lower baht, Thailand’s currency instead is one of Asia’s best performing.

-The reasons for this include everything from Thailand’s large tourism industry which has suffered far less than oil prices have, to weak export data over the past several years.
+Reasons for this include everything from Thailand’s large tourism industry which suffered far less than oil prices have, to weak export data over the past several years.

-While the latter is not a good thing for the Thai economy, it’s helped the baht perform better than currencies of more export-dependent countries in Asia.
-Most of them suffered a large spike of falling exports in 2014, rather than Thailand’s gradual decline.
+The latter is not a good thing for the Thai economy.
+However, it helped the baht perform better than currencies of more export-dependent countries in Asia.
+Most of them saw a large spike of falling exports rather than Thailand’s gradual decline.

 The Japanese Yen

-The fact that the Japanese Yen would depreciate has been no secret.
+It wasn’t a secret that the Japanese Yen would depreciate.
 As early as 2012, the Bank of Japan (BoJ) announced an inflation target of 2%.
 This is a goal economists say would require the Yen to be devalued by 15% a year.
 It implies a policy of quantitative easing.

-But Forex traders have been (often pleasantly) surprised to see the Yen decline far more than intended.
+But Forex traders were (often pleasantly) surprised to see the Yen decline far more than intended.
 Hovering around 75 to the dollar for most of 2012, the currency saw lows of over 120 to the dollar in late 2014.

-It was intended for a lower yen to boost Japanese exports, and it has worked to an extent.
-In December of 2014, the Japanese trade deficit was at its lowest level in 18 months.
+It was intended for a lower yen to boost Japanese exports, and it worked to an extent.
+The Japanese trade deficit was at its lowest level in 18 months in December of 2014.

 Where will the yen go from here?
 It largely depends on the BoJ’s next move.
 For what it’s worth, inflation in Japan is still only at 0.5%.
 This is far from where the country’s central bank wants it.